Ever wish you had a crystal ball to see into the mind of Uncle Sam?

 However, program income may require special reporting.

-Program income can also have different requirements for what needs to happen with the money generated.
+And program income can also have different requirements for what needs to happen with the money generated.

 Watch the requirements and you can keep the auditors happy.